This Category has no FAQ yet

 You may pay your bill in person at Trappe Borough Hall located at 525 W. Main Street, Trappe during the collections hours listed on your tax bill.

-If you are calling the tax phone number, that rings at my home.
-I do not have access to the phone during collection hours.
+If you are calling the tax phone number, that rings at a different loation.
+I do not have access to a phone during collection hours at Borough Hall.

 You should also do the following when using online banking services to pay your taxes, in the memo section you MUST include your parcel/pin number (12 digits starting with 2300) for property taxes.

 If payment cannot be CLEARLY identified it will be returned.
 Your name and address are not clear indications of what you are paying.